 Honey Lime Chicken Enchiladas

-1 lb of a Mexican blend cheese (monterey jack, colby, cheddar), shredded
+- 1 lb Mexican blend cheese monterey jack, colby, cheddar, shredded

-Bake at 350 degrees for about 25 minutes or until lightly browned and bubbly.
+- Bake at 350 degrees for about 20- 25 minutes or until lightly browned and bubbly and heated through.